 Meta Tags are elements used on every page of a website to provide information related to the website and the individual pages of the website, they have a big influence on your SEO performance.
 Every web page has meta tags, but they are only visible in the HTML code.

 Here are some common Meta tags:

 2) <meta name=”description” content=”Description of page” />

-5).
-The Robots tag tells the search engine crawlers how to treat the pages of your website, Noindex will tell the search engines not to index that page.
+The Robots tag tells the search engine crawlers how to treat the pages of your website.
+Noindex will tell the search engines not to index that page.
 Nofollow will tell them not to follow any of the links on the page.

-The Meta Description should be descriptive and also relate to what appears on-page.
-These should contain keywords where relevant and be restricted to 155 characters (any additional characters will be cut off within the search engine results).
-The Meta Description has no/limited ranking influence within the results and therefore its job is purely to encourage a click.
+The Meta Description should be descriptive and also relate to what appears on the page.
+The Meta Description has no ranking influence within the results and therefore its job is purely to encourage a click.

 Robots Meta Tag

 The Robots Meta tag is used to tell the search engines how to treat certain pages of your website.
 For example, if you do not want the search engines to index a certain page of your website, you can use the Noindex tag.
 If you don’t want the search engines to follow any of the links on a specific page of your website, you can use the Nofollow tag.
 We recommend adding these carefully as they could prevent the indexation of important pages of your website if placed on the wrong pages or across the site.